taybenlor/runno/packages/wasi/WASIX-PLAN.md

 sees a consistent filesystem / env / stdio across the two, because both sets of handlers are backed by the same `WASIDrive` and `WASIXContext`.
 Memory is owned by the WASIX instance and passed to the internal WASI.

-`wasix_64v1` differs from `wasix_32v1` only in pointer width — handlers are shared; pointer decoding is parameterised.

 ## Context & providers